cockroachdb/docs/frequently-asked-questions.md

 ## What is CockroachDB?

 CockroachDB is a distributed SQL database built on a transactional and consistent key-value store.
-It **scales** massively (up to 4 exabytes of logical data), **survives** failures with minimal latency disruption and no manual intervention (from disk to machine to rack to datacenter), supports **strongly-consistent** ACID transactions, and provides a familiar **SQL** API for structuring, manipulating, and querying data.
+It **scales** massively (up to 4 exabytes of logical data); **survives** disk, machine, rack, and even datacenter failure with minimal latency disruption and no manual intervention; supports **strongly-consistent** ACID transactions; and provides a familiar **SQL** API for structuring, manipulating, and querying data.

 CockroachDB is inspired by Google's [Spanner](http://research.google.com/archive/spanner.html) and [F1](http://research.google.com/pubs/pub38125.html) technologies, and it's completely open source.